Emergence of multiphase condensates from a limited set of chemical building blocks: Abstract

 \section{Abstract}

 Biomolecules composed of a limited set of chemical building blocks can co-localize into distinct, spatially segregated compartments known as biomolecular condensates.
-Although recent studies of intracellular condensates have shown that coexisting, immiscible condensates can form spontaneously via phase separation, it has remained unclear how coexisting and multiphase condensates assemble from chemical building blocks with limited specificity.
-Here we establish a connection between the interdependencies among biomolecular interactions and the thermodynamic stability of multiphase condensates.
-We then introduce an inverse design approach for computing the minimum interaction specificity required to assemble condensates with prescribed molecular compositions in a multicomponent biomolecular mixture.
-As a proof of principle, we apply our theory to design mixtures of model heteropolymers using a minimal number of distinct monomer types, and we use molecular simulations to verify that our designs produce coexisting condensates with the target molecular compositions.
-Our theoretical approach explains how multiphase condensates arise in naturally occurring biomolecular mixtures and provides a rational algorithm for engineering complex artificial condensates from simple chemical building blocks.
+While many condensates are known to form spontaneously via phase separation, it has been unclear how immiscible condensates with precisely controlled molecular compositions assemble from a small number of chemical building blocks.
+We address this question by establishing a connection between the specificity of biomolecular interactions and the thermodynamic stability of coexisting condensates.
+By computing the minimum interaction specificity required to assemble condensates with target molecular compositions, we show how to design heteropolymer mixtures that produce compositionally complex condensates using only a small number of monomer types.
+Our results provide insight into how compositional specificity arises in naturally occurring multicomponent condensates and demonstrate a rational algorithm for engineering complex artificial condensates from simple chemical building blocks.